jghaines/lambda-auth0-authorizer/README.md

 Click Next and Create

+#### Testing Lambda

+In the Lambda console, select Actions -> Configure Test event.

+Use the following JSON as the test event data.
+The id_token is the same format we used in event.json above.
+Click Save and Test to run the Lambda.

+    {
+        "type": "TOKEN",
+        "authorizationToken": "Bearer <id_token>",
+        "methodArn": "arn:aws:execute-api:::"
+    }

 ### Create IAM Role

 You will need to create an IAM Role that has permissions to invoke the Lambda function we created above.